odan/slim4-skeleton/docs/action.md

 ### Description

 1. The user or the API client starts an HTTP request.
 2. The [front controller](https://en.wikipedia.org/wiki/Front_controller) `public/index.php` handles all requests.
    Create a PSR-7 request instance from the server request.
 3. Dispatch the request to the router.
-4. The router uses the HTTP method and the HTTP path to determine the appropriate action method.
+4. The router uses the HTTP method, and the HTTP path to determine the appropriate action method.
 5. The invoked controller action is responsible for:
    * Retrieving information from the request
    * Invoking the service and passing the parameters